2025–26 UEFA Champions League qualifying: League Path matches

 Fenerbahçe won 6–4 on aggregate.

 Play-off round

 The draw for the play-off round was held on 4 August 2025.
 The first legs were played on 19 and 20 August, and the second legs were played on 26 and 27 August.

 Seeding

 A total of 14 teams played in the play-off round.
 Seeding of the teams was based on their 2025 UEFA club coefficients.
+The teams were divided into seeded and unseeded pots.
 The first team drawn in each tie was the home team for the first leg.